FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Environment

 In order to communicate with Pilosa through your go code, you must have a "translator," which is go-pilosa.
-To install go-pilsa, open a terminal (one other than the one running pilosa) and download the library in your `GOPATH` using:
+To install go-pilosa, open a terminal (one other than the one running pilosa) and download the library in your `GOPATH` using:
 ```
 go get github.com/pilosa/go-pilosa
 ```